0xYasser/webelementspy/README.md

-# AutoAid
+# SeleniumSpy
-Tools for your Automation
+Tool to identify web objects for automation